 Provide your horse with constant access to good quality forage using a hay net.
 Provide access to water every 3 to 4 hours.
 Avoid prolonged stationary periods and be sure there is good airflow through the trailer.
 Much like a car, a closed up trailer can be 20 to 30 degrees warmer than the outside air and horses can easily overheat.
 If weather is especially warm, you may want to plan your travels during the late night hours when the temperature will be cooler.

-Because horses occasionally become ill during transport, we also recommend giving horses a tube of Vitalize Recovery Paste prior to departure and every 4 to 8 hours thereafter.
-Vitalize Recovery Paste has been meticulously formulated to help horses recover from stress and keep them healthy.
-The paste contains a comprehensive set of vitamins, minerals, amino acids, anti-oxidants, and omegas for maximum support of the immune system.
+Because horses occasionally become ill during transport, we also recommend giving horses a tube of Vitalize® Equine Recovery Gel prior to departure and every 4 to 8 hours thereafter.
+Vitalize® Equine Recovery Gel has been meticulously formulated to help horses recover from stress and keep them healthy.
+The Gel contains a comprehensive set of vitamins, minerals, amino acids, anti-oxidants, and omegas for maximum support of the immune system.
 It also contains Amaferm, a prebiotic scientifically proven to moderate digestive tract pH and maximize digestive health, and MOS, which is proven to sequester harmful pathogens in the gut.
 Together these ingredients increase the horse’s ability to fight off illness and recover quicker from stress.
-In fact, several commercial shippers use the Recovery Paste on their trips to make sure their customers’ horses arrive happy and healthy.
+In fact, several commercial shippers use the Recovery Gel on their trips to make sure their customers’ horses arrive happy and healthy.

 After the trip: